Stewardship Projects and Activities

 Perched on the hillside above the baseball fields is a solar array in the shape of an "A" that provides more than 70% of Athenian's electricity needs.
 In addition, solar panels that heat the pool are installed on the roof of the gym, and solar panels on the roof of the Dase Center and the Center for the Arts provide electricity for those buildings.
 Track the Solar A’s daily production

 (ID = athenian; password = owls.)
-Track the Dase Center's daily energy use
+Track the Dase Center's and CFTA's daily energy use

 Waste Diversion: Recycling and Compost